 Previous GeneCards Identifiers for TRPM7 Gene

+This gene belongs to the melastatin subfamily of transient receptor potential family of ion channels.
 The protein encoded by this gene is both an ion channel and a serine/threonine protein kinase.
 The kinase activity is essential for the ion channel function, which serves to increase intracellular calcium levels and to help regulate magnesium ion homeostasis.
+The encoded protein is involved in cytoskeletal organization, cell adhesion, cell migration and organogenesis.
 Defects in this gene are a cause of amyotrophic lateral sclerosis-parkinsonism/dementia complex of Guam.
-Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Jul 2014]
+The gene may also be associated with defects of cardiac function. [provided by RefSeq, Aug 2017]

 GeneCards Summary for TRPM7 Gene

 TRPM7 (Transient Receptor Potential Cation Channel Subfamily M Member 7) is a Protein Coding gene.
-Diseases associated with TRPM7 include amyotrophic lateral sclerosis-parkinsonism/dementia complex and ophthalmomyiasis.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CREB Pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and actin binding.
-An important paralog of this gene is TRPM1.
+Diseases associated with TRPM7 include Amyotrophic Lateral Sclerosis-Parkinsonism/Dementia Complex 1 and Lateral Sclerosis.
+Among its related pathways are Mineral absorption and Cellular senescence (KEGG).
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and actin binding.
+An important paralog of this gene is TRPM6.

 Essential ion channel and serine/threonine-protein kinase.
 Divalent cation channel permeable to calcium and magnesium.
 Has a central role in magnesium ion homeostasis and in the regulation of anoxic neuronal cell death.
 Involved in TNF-induced necroptosis downstream of MLKL by mediating calcium influx.
 The kinase activity is essential for the channel function.
 May be involved in a fundamental process that adjusts plasma membrane divalent cation fluxes according to the metabolic state of the cell.
 Phosphorylates annexin A1 (ANXA1).